How to introduce and manage a salary-sacrifice scheme

 - Check whether or not the benefits in kind offered to employees continue to attract tax and national insurance advantages.

 - Be aware of what constitutes an effective salary-sacrifice arrangement.

 - During the implementation of a salary-sacrifice arrangement remember to draw up a legally enforceable variation to the employee's terms and conditions.

 - Ensure that all employees understand the implications of the revised contractual arrangements.

 - In designing a scheme, think about whether the financial savings achieved will be rebated back into the employees' remuneration package or used to reduce costs elsewhere in the business.

 - Be aware that HMRC must be satisfied that the salary sacrifice is effective.

 - Draw up a policy on when employees can opt in and out of a salary-sacrifice arrangement.

-- Be aware that, while pension contributions can be included in a salary-sacrifice arrangement, participation in a workplace pension must not be dependent on agreeing to participate in a salary-sacrifice arrangement.
+- Be aware that, while pension contributions can be included in a salary-sacrifice arrangement, participation in a workplace pension must not be dependent on agreeing to participate in a such an arrangement.